 You're not alone, this summer is really intense

-Summer signifies intensity.
+Summer time signifies intensity.
 The blaze of the heat, the length of the day and the rate of growth of animals and plants serves as proof of this fact.

 For humans, this translates into energy.
 Usually expressed as swimming, dancing, singing, togetherness, active vacations, BBQ's etc. A normal reaction to warm abundant feelings in healthy individuals.